Approved by the Energy, Environment, and Water Policy Committee on May 22, 2025

 Policy

-• Implementation of cooperative state and federal monitoring and data collection programs to guide rulemaking and regulation.
+- Implementation of cooperative state and federal monitoring and data collection programs to guide rulemaking and regulation, and the development of model state and local regulations that provide consistency in oversight while allowing for adaptation to regional geological and hydrological conditions.

-• Reduction of the freshwater footprint for each fracturing operation through reuse of the flowback fluid.
+- Reduction of the freshwater consumed for each fracturing operation through reuse of the flowback fluid.

 Issue